 My teaching/tutoring is focused on building a solid foundation for organic chemistry students.
 Four major bases that every student should know are bonding, hybridization, acid/base and resonance.
 I elaborate every concept of this course in details using a series of examples and I would provide students with extra practice files (PDF format) related to CHEM 233 for more practice and preparation for two midterms and final exam.
 I tutored more than 200 students with very good results either for weak students who wanted to pass the course or for strong students who wanted to achieve high grades such as A+ or A. The most important point about the study of CHEM 233 is to start early in order to avoid getting behind in the course.
-I highly recommend to use the course textbook (Organic Chemistry, Dr. David Klein) at every point of this course as a good reference to look at for your initial study and practice.
-For Summer semester for CHEM 233 you need to study from the beginning of the semester as the semester duration is for 6 weeks.
+I will provide students with an organic textbook that is used at every point of this course because the course notes are not satisfactory.
+For Summer semester for CHEM 233 study, you need to study from the beginning of the semester as the semester duration is only 6 weeks.

 UBC CHEM 205: